 *If oral iron treatment is not tolerated, adverse effects should be addressed by:

-• Reducing the dose frequency to once a day if prescribed iron two to three times day, or to one tablet on alternate days if prescribed iron once a day.
+• Reducing the dose frequency to one tablet on alternate days if prescribed iron once a day.

 • Taking with or after food (note doing so decreases absorption by up to 75%).